Home Linux Tips & Tricks Suggest Installation Of Packages When Running An Unavailable Command

 Try: sudo apt-get install <selected package>

 This is just an example.
 This utility will suggest installation of packages when you run any unavailable command.
 Once you removed this utility, it won't suggest anything.
-It merely displays an output something like below.
+It will simply display an output something like below.

 "bash: emacs: command not found"